faturputro/weather-app/README.md

 - Additional Features
 1. When searching for location, search result is persistent and will not reset the search
-2. Menus in Navigation, automatically searched for a corresponding location
+2. Menus in Navigation, automatically search the corresponding location.
 3. Upon dragging or clicking the map, the search and bottom snackbar will be hidden